life-itself/community/content/hubs.md

 ## Want to give it a try?

-If this way of living sounds like something you'd be interested in, then click the buttons above to read more about each of our Hubs. **We are about to launch our first Praxis Lab in the Bergerac Hub, so head on over to the page to find out more!**
+If this way of living sounds like something you'd be interested in, then click the buttons above to read more about each of our Hubs.

 For further enquiries please [contact us](/contact/) and we will get back to you as soon as possible.
 You can also read more about the [terms and conditions of residency](https://tao.lifeitself.org/hubs/agreement/) in our hubs.